What is Baboon syndrome?

 The clinical picture is of a well-defined redness of the buttocks and / or upper inner thighs resembling the red bottom of baboons.
 Other skin folds may be involved.
 The affected person is not unwell and the rash is not accompanied by any other symptoms.

 In classical baboon syndrome, the initial sensitization is by skin contact with the causative agent then a rash with the particular appearance of the baboon syndrome is brought out by taking the agent by mouth (systemic contact dermatitis).
 It is not fully understood why the rash should occur in these particular areas.

 Classical baboon syndrome was originally observed with mercury, nickel and ampicillin.

 Since then over 100 cases of baboon syndrome have been described, most of them without known prior sensitization to the causative agent.

-Patch tests may be done to the suspected causative agent.
+Patch tests may be performed and may show a positive reaction to the suspected causative agent.
 An oral “challenge” to the suspect may be given.